BartoszCichecki/LenovoLegionToolkit/README.md

 2. Find section ".NET Desktop Runtime"
 3. Download x64 Windows installer
 4. Run the installer

+> Note: If you installed LLT from Scoop, .NET 6 should have been installed automatically as a dependency.
+If anything fails, use `scoop update` to update all packages and try to reinstall LLT with `--force` argument.

 After following these steps, you can open Terminal and type: `dotnet --info`.
 In the output look for section `.NET runtimes installed`, in this section you should see something like: